Sydney Laurence: Alaska

-But the image of Denali from the hills above the rapids of the Tokositna River became his trademark.
-It is this image more than any other which personifies Laurence for his many admirers and collectors in Alaska and beyond.
+The view of Denali from the hills above the rapids of the Tokositna River was a reoccurring subject matter in his work.

-Laurence forged a uniquely personal style by applying the tonalist techniques he had learned in New York and Europe to the wilderness of the North.
-He, more than any other artist, defined for Alaskans and others the image of Alaska as "The Last Frontier".

 In May 1927, Laurence married Jeanne Kunath, a French-born artist who had emigrated to the United States in 1920.
 He died in Anchorage on December 10, 1940.

 Several places were named for Laurence in his adopted hometown.
 Laurence Court is a short street in the Bootleggers Cove neighborhood of Anchorage.
 Perhaps the most significant was the Sydney Laurence Auditorium, which sat downtown at the northwest corner of West Sixth Avenue and F Street.
 This structure was replaced during the 1980s by the Alaska Center for the Performing Arts in what Anchorage called "Project 80s", a large-scale civic improvement program carried out under mayors George M. Sullivan and Tony Knowles; now the Sydney Laurence theater is smallest of three stages at the Performing Arts Center.